ministryofjustice/opg-lpa/README.md

 pre-commit install
 ```

 Pre-commit hooks run any time you add a commit.
-They covers:
+They cover:

 * PHP code formatting and fixing
 * Python code linting